Productivity Skills: Improve your time management and reduce your stress

 Have you ever planned a schedule but never managed to commit to it?
 Have you ever wondered why a full 24-hour day doesn’t seem to be enough?
 Are you having problems managing your time and optimizing your resources to be productive?

-Managing Distractions: This doesn’t only cover sitting in a quiet place or switching your phone to silent, because you’ve got to control inner distractions too.
+This doesn’t only cover sitting in a quiet place or switching your phone to silent, because you’ve got to control inner distractions too.
 For example, if you’re working while constantly worried about the load of work you still have, write the remaining tasks on a sheet of paper instead of keeping them in your mind.

 When confronted with a new task, overcome the excitement of having something new to do before saying “yes.”
 Reflect about the to-do-list sheet you have already written.
 Cancel unimportant meetings and reject requests that aren’t aligned with your priorities, because saying yes costs you more stress and time pressure.

 You might constantly feel the need to produce, but life is not all about work.
 Avoid becoming a perfectionist and know when to say enough because some people get easily addicted to work as an escape, not knowing that this could kill their creativity and lead to chronic stress.
 So keep some space for friends and hobbies.
 To be productive, you need to be happy first.

-Today technology offers you unlimited resources to save time and make you productive more than ever.
+Today technology offers you unlimited resources to save time and make you more productive than ever.
 Harness the opportunity and become the person you have always wanted to be.
 Time is running and you’ve got to keep up to enhance your productivity.